golota60/oxytail/YOUR_OWN_THEME.md

 ```

-Now, the easiest way to create a theme is to override the `oxytail-theme-defaults` package, which includes what can be described as "sane defaults" for behaviors of the components.
+Now, the easiest way to create a theme is to override the `oxytail-theme-defaults` package, which includes what can be described as "sane defaults" for behaviors of the widgets.
 You can specify colors and override those behaviors if needed.

 So, install `floem`, `oxytail-theme-defaults` and `oxytail-base`.